-Hubogi’s interviews continue for Turkish gaming business and Turkish companies.
-Hub of Game Industry – Hubogi made an interview with Bettina Kuperman who is the Founder of Impact34, BLAST Pro Series İstanbul organizator of Turkey for this month.
-Lets have a look about BLAST Pro Series İstanbul & Bettina’s story.
+Turkish Gaming Industry Professionals Interviews!
+Hubogi’s interviews continue for Turkish gaming businesses and Turkish companies.
+Hub of Game Industry – Hubogi made an interview with Bettina Kuperman who is the Founder of Impact34, BLAST Pro Series İstanbul organization of Turkey for this month.
+Let’s have a look at BLAST Pro Series İstanbul & Bettina’s story.

 Hubogi: When you make the comparison with other countries, how do you see the status of e-sports in Turkey?

 Bettina Kuperman: Turkey probably is the one country in the world with the biggest potential to become a world leader in esports.
 Turkey has the largest youth population in Europe with more than 13 million people between the ages of 15-24.
 Already now millions of young people are playing video games and following esports.
 If managed correctly, I have no doubt that Turkey will rise to the top of the esports world very fast.

 Hubogi: What are the advantages and disadvantages of organizing such a major event?